 - Consolation Prize: Losers received somewhat of a Zonk, and in an inversion were required to sign up for 10 hours community service.

-- Golden Snitch: The questions in the first two rounds were worth 50 and 100 points each.
-Perfectly played, the most a team could lead was 900-0; however the questions in the final Speed Round were 150 points each and rapid-fire, with more than enough time to eclipse even this score.
-There was a distinct advantage to winning the first two rounds, though — the more possessions you saved, the more time you got in the Bonus Round.
+- Golden Snitch: Perfectly played, the most a team could lead after the first two rounds was 600-0; however the questions in the final Speed Round were 150 points each and rapid-fire, with more than enough time to eclipse even this score.
+There was a distinct advantage to winning the first two rounds, though — the more possessions a team saved, the more time they got in the Bonus Round.